enonic/old-xp-doc/doc/developer/site/mappings/index.rst

 URL pattern
 -----------

 The ``<pattern>`` element specifies a regular expression to be matched against the request URL.
-The part of the URL that is taken into account for the matching is the path.
+The part of the URL that is taken into account for the matching is the path relative to the site where the application is configured.
+For example if a site has a content path `/mysite`, then the pattern ``<pattern>/api/.*</pattern>`` will match with requests with URL ending in `/mysite/api/.*`

-That means the protocol, host, port, or query parameters are not involved in the matching.
+The protocol, host, port, or query parameters are not involved in the matching.

 The pattern element may also contain an ``invert`` attribute to indicate that the result of evaluating the regular expression should be negated: ``<pattern invert="true">``